defunkt/cijoe/README.markdown

 put whatever you want in there.

 Tip: your repo's `HEAD` will point to the commit used to run the build.
-Pull any metadata you want out of that bad boy.
+Pull any metadata you want out of that scro.

 Campfire